wanda0929/Rydberg_pulse_design/docs/Measurement-Free Error Correction via Multi-Qubit Syndrome Gate Encoding.typ

   image("hh1.png", width: 60%),
 )

-[Problem: How to determine the minimum simulation unit?
+#text(red)[Problem: How to determine the minimum simulation unit?
 If we assume that the minimum unit is one plaquette, the simulation is not accurate because we do not take the overlapped data qubit into consideration.

 If we assume that the minimum unit is two plaquettes, the simulation requires too much time

-If we assume that the minimum unit is eight qubits shown above, it is hard to analyse the simulation behavior because it does not contains a whole plaquette for us to analyse the simulation behavior.]
+If we assume that the minimum unit is eight qubits shown above, it is hard to analyse the simulation behavior because it does not contains a whole plaquette for us to analyse the simulation behavior.

+It is illustrated in ref.@Heu_en_2024 that the multi-qubit gates mostly are not suffucient for performing error correction if the fidelity is lower than the threshold of certain codes.]

 //The whole process can be divided into two steps.
 Frome the figure shown above, we assume that an Z-error occurs in the middle data qubit "5".
 The syndrome information is mapped to the ancilla qubit denoted by red points through the multi-qubit gate.
 After that, we perform a measurement-free error correction process with the ancilla qubit acting as a control qubit in another multiqubit gate.
 The error qubit can be corrected by the ancella qubit with syndrome information.